We at Letsmove understand that letting a property can be a challenging experience.

 Gardens should be left neat, tidy and rubbish free, with any lawns cut.
 Tenants are required to maintain the gardens to a reasonable standard.

-At the commencement of the tenancy the property must be professionally cleaned.
+At the commencement of the tenancy the property must be cleaned to a professioanl standard.

-At the end of each tenancy it is the Tenants’ responsibility to ensure the property is professionally cleaned also.
+At the end of each tenancy it is the Tenants’ responsibility to ensure the property is also cleaned to a professional standard.
 Where they fail to do so, cleaning will be arranged at their expense.

 You should provide two sets of keys: